Renewable Energy Through Hydroelectric Power

 RP Abrasives (RPA) currently occupies 16,000 square feet of space in an industrial complex that once housed a leading manufacturer of specialty papers.
 This group of buildings consisting of a very large main building, that RPA shares space in, and smaller buildings, both attached and unattached, have been here on this site in some form since 1886.

-One of the biggest factors that attracted RPA to this building is that all the electricity for the building complex is derived by the river that flows by it.
+One of the biggest factors that attracted RPA to this building is that all the electricity for the building complex is derived from the river that flows through it.
 When the building was originally built the owners also built a dam creating a large pond so they could build a power generating plant to provided electricity to the buildings, this pond is also now used for recreation by the homes built around it.
 This renewable energy helps RPA maintain a very stable cost structure as well as keeping us running through those rough New England winters when others are losing power.

 Hydroelectricity is absolutely in line with RPA’s stewardship goals of low environmental impact and assisting the community.